kurniawano/ictpsp.github.io/_Notes/Defining_Function.md

 <iframe width="800" height="700" frameborder="0" src="https://pythontutor.com/iframe-embed.html#code=import%20math%0Afrom%20typing%20import%20Tuple%0A%0ASpeed%20%3D%20Tuple%5Bfloat,%20float%5D%0A%0Adiameter%3A%20float%20%3D%20685.8%0Atire_size%3A%20float%20%3D%2038.1%0Achainring%3A%20int%20%3D%2050%0Acog%3A%20int%20%3D%2014%0A%0Adef%20calculate_speed%28cadence%3A%20int%29%20-%3E%20Speed%3A%0A%20%20chainring%3A%20int%20%3D%200%0A%20%20gear_ratio%3A%20float%20%3D%20chainring%20/%20cog%0A%20%20speed%3A%20float%20%3D%20math.pi%20*%20%28diameter%20%2B%20%282%20*%20tire_size%29%29%20%5C%0A%20%20%20%20%20%20%20%20%20%20*%20gear_ratio%20*%20cadence%0A%20%20speed_kmph%3A%20float%20%3D%20speed%20*%2060%20/%201_000_000%0A%20%20speed_mph%3A%20float%20%3D%20speed%20*%2060%20/%201.609e6%0A%20%20return%20speed_kmph,%20speed_mph%0A%0Aspeed%3A%20Speed%20%3D%20calculate_speed%2825%29%0Aprint%28speed%5B0%5D,%20speed%5B1%5D%29&codeDivHeight=400&codeDivWidth=350&cumulative=false&curInstr=0&heapPrimitives=nevernest&origin=opt-frontend.js&py=3&rawInputLstJSON=%5B%5D&textReferences=false"> </iframe>

-In the above code, we have two variables with the name `chainring`.
-The first one is at line 8 which is outside of the function and is in the global frame while the second one is at line 12 which is inside the function and is in the local frame.
+In the above code, we have two variables with the name chainring.
+The first one is at line 8, which is outside of the function and is in the global frame, while the second one is at line 12, which is inside the function and is in the local frame.
 When you run the code and execute line 12 (Step 11 of 18), you notice that now the gear_ratio is 0.0.
-The reason is that Python takes in the value of `chainring` from the local frame instead of the global frame.
-Notice in the environment diagram that the value of `chainring` in the local frame is 0.
+The reason is that Python takes the value of chainring from the local frame instead of the global frame.
+Notice in the environment diagram that the value of chainring in the local frame is 0.
 This is why we say that the local variable shadows the global variable when they have the same name.

-If you move the steps to the last step and observe the global frame, notice that the value of the `chainring` remains at 50.
-The value at the global frame does not change when we have a new definition with the same name in the local frame.
-If you want to modify the global frame variable's value, you can use the keyword `global` in Python inside the function definition.
-But modifying global variable from inside a function is creating a side effect.
-This will make it hard for programmers to debug as the value can be modified from any function and we will find a hard time where or how the value is modified.
+If you move the steps to the last step and observe the global frame, notice that the value of the chainring remains at 50.
+The value in the global frame does not change when we have a new definition with the same name in the local frame.
+If you want to modify the global frame variable's value, you can use the keyword global in Python inside the function definition.
+However, modifying a global variable from inside a function creates a side effect.
+This will make it hard for programmers to debug, as the value can be modified from any function, making it difficult to track where or how the value is changed.
 The best way to modify a value in the global variable is by returning the output of the function and assigning it back to the global variable.

-In summary, avoid using the global variable to modify information.
+In summary, avoid using global variables to modify information.
 If you want to pass on information to the function, pass it through the input arguments.
-On the other hand, if you want the function to modify some variables, modify by assigning the output of that function to that variable.
-In short, we want to have no side effects from a function as much as possible.
+On the other hand, if you want the function to modify some variables, do so by assigning the output of that function to that variable.
+In short, we want to have as few side effects from a function as possible.
 Side effects make it hard for us to debug our code.
-On the other hand, if we use input arguments and return values, we know what data coming in and out of the functions and it will be easier to debug.
+Conversely, if we use input arguments and return values, we know what data is coming in and out of the functions, making it easier to debug.

 ## Defining Functions with Optional Arguments